-These species always dominates where they go.
+These species always dominate where they go.
 By doing so, they eliminate or reduce indigenous species populations.
 For instance, the common carp fish caused a serious decline of tilapia fish in Lake Naivasha.
 The decrease of tilapia affected fish production from this lake.

 They can lead to endangerment of a species.

-Ways to curb spread of invasive species
+Ways to curb the spread of invasive species